ViscousTests/website/content/docs/datavis/seattle-rain.md

 # Rain in Seattle

-As I've experience Seattle weather day to day, my mind has come up with random theories for periods of the day (morning, afternoon) when it rains the most/least.
+As I've experienced Seattle weather day to day, my mind has come up with random theories for periods of the day (morning, afternoon) when it rains the most/least.
 This is important to me enough to think about because I commute by bike.
 Dodging the rain is really nice when possible so that I don't get as wet